D7039E-E7032E/Project-Report/README.md

 ![Asume](https://github.com/D7039E-E7032E/Project-Report/blob/fc1c1424542d7d816bf94292356d8a6f613ad361/Asume.svg)

-Then the system can be represented in a state space model seen in equation below, where Wmax is the maximum rotation speed of the robot.
+By making the final assumption that the target point T, in the figure above, is stationary than a new variable, *d*, can be introduced as in equation below.

 ![system](https://github.com/D7039E-E7032E/Project-Report/blob/fc1c1424542d7d816bf94292356d8a6f613ad361/system.svg)